SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/04-queue/01-introduction-to-queue.md

 **Queue Operation**

-Every new element will be added at the end of the queue.
+Every new element will be added at the end of the `queue`.
 The first element in the line will be processed first, once the element is processed it will be removed from the queue.

 ![1702810965330](images/01-introduction-to-queue/1702810965330.png)